nikolamanojlovic/smartcinema.v1/README.md

 # SmartCinema #

-Small React and Spring app made for student project.
+Small application for buying tickets made for student project using React and Spring Boot.

 ### Architecture  ###